fge/jackson-coreutils/README.markdown

 The license of this project is LGPLv3 or later.
 See file src/main/resources/LICENSE for the full text.

+Note: this project uses [Gradle](http://www.gradle.org) as a build system.
+See file `BUILD.md` for details.

 ## What this is

 This package is meant to be used with Jackson 2.2.x.
 It provides two items: